pathminder/pathminder.github.io/_classes/stalker-soul-hunter.md

     text: |
       As a stalker gains experience, he learns a number of arts that aid him and confound his foes.
 Starting at 1st level, a stalker gains one [stalker art](/stalker-arts/); he gains an additional art at 3rd level and new arts every four class levels attained after 3rd level.
 A stalker cannot select an individual art more than once (unless noted).

-  - name: blending
+  - name: "*sight of the hunter*"
-    type: Su
+    type: Sp
     levels: [6, 16]
     levels_text:
-      16: "*pass without trace*"
-    text: At 6th level the stalker's natural attunement to the flow of *ki* in other people grants him insight in reading others and avoiding their notice.
-The character gains a +2 insight bonus to Perception, Sense Motive and Stealth checks.
-At 16th level, the stalker's abilities improve further, and the character is permanently under the effects of a *pass without trace* spell.
+      6: "*clairaudience/clairvoyance*"
+      16: "*scrying* and *locate creature*"
+    text: |
+      The soul hunter learns ways to be able to hunt his prey with his extrasensory abilities.
+At 6th level, the soul hunter may spend 1 *ki* and use the spell *clairaudience/clairvoyance* (clairvoyance only) as a spell-like ability, using his stalker level as his caster level for the effect.
+He may spend an additional *ki* point to Claim a target seen in such a way.

+      At 16th level, he may spend a *ki* point to use *scrying* and *locate creature* as spell-like abilities, and Claim targets spied upon in such a manner.
+The soul hunter must have either visited the location first, or have a clear picture of the target within his mind to use these abilities (as per the spells' specific requirements).

   - name: dual strike
     type: Ex